tdorsey/hass-psn/README.md

 4. _You will now begin the configuration flow process_
 5. **NPSSO** can be found via the following steps:
    1. Login to your [Playstation](https://playstation.com) account
-     1. Be sure to include your contry code like `/en-us/` or `/en-gb/` on the end of the url
+     1. Be sure to include your country code like `/en-us/` or `/en-gb/` on the end of the url
    2. Follow [this link](https://ca.account.sony.com/api/v1/ssocookie) to be presented with your NPSSO code
    3. Only copy the alphanumeric string after "npsso": Do not copy the quotes
    4. If you are receiving a 429 error, logout of your playstation account and go back to step 1